ArnaudBuchholz/gpf-js/doc/tutorials/CODESTYLE.md

 If a function create closures, the @closure tag is added.

 Functions signatures are checked by some APIs, hence it is important to declare all parameters.
-If they are not used, and to avoid JSHint warning, the _gpfIgnore function might be used: you may pass all unused parameters.
+If they are not used, and to avoid linter warning, the _gpfIgnore function might be used: you may pass all unused parameters.

 ### Classes